Tejes123/Tejes123/README.md

 - 💬 Ask me about Google Cloud Platform and GenAI
 - 📫 How to reach me: email me at tejeswar2019@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like Python for Competetive Programming
+- ⚡ Fun fact: I like Python for Competitive Programming